 The demise of the smart home is once again making headlines.
-Citing sales-rank data from Amazon, an article on Thinknum claims the smart home's heyday is over because consumers are buying fewer Philips Hue light bulbs and Nest thermostats from the online retail giant.
+Citing sales-rank data from Amazon, an article on Thinknum claimed the smart home's heyday is over because consumers are buying fewer Philips Hue light bulbs and Nest thermostats from the online retail giant.

 Perhaps late-adopter interest has waned, it posits.
 Maybe everyone that wanted these devices has already bought them, and probably the public is scared of the smart home, given the very real concerns over data privacy.